 This study is consistent with larger epidemiological studies that establishes associations between reported dementia cases and increases in fine particulate matter.

 People living in areas being hit by heavy traffic and industry pollution are affected the most.
 Currently, there are roughly 850,000 individuals with dementia in the UK and 47.5 million worldwide.
 This number continues to rise with estimates of 1 million people by the end of 2025 in the UK and 75.6 million globally by 2030.

 Impacting the air quality you breathe

 There are many preventive steps that you can take to avoid poor air quality.
 One way to do that is by measuring indoor air quality levels by using an air quality monitor.
 TRUSENS air purifiers have a remote SENSORPOD monitor that measures air quality away from the purifier.
 This ensures air quality is not only measured near the purifier, but throughout the entire area of your space.
-Designed to measure PM2.5 and PM10, the system adapts to changing air quality levels in a room and provides clean air where you need it most.
-DuPont™ branded filtration helps capture the pollutants while Carbon filtration captures odours and certain gasses such as nitrogen dioxide.
+Designed to measure PM2.5 and PM10, the system adapts to changing air quality levels in a room and provides clean air where you need it most, with filtration capturing the pollutants and carbon filtration capturing odours and certain gasses such as nitrogen dioxide.